HugoSalt/hugosalt.github.io/process_book/process_book.md

 ![./popularity_console_final_graph.png](./popularity_console_final_graph.png)

-And we did both graph : with number of release and with number of sales
+And we did both graph : with number of release and with number of sales.

+## Publisher war

+## Game analysis

 # Conclusion